Penalizing Length: Uncovering Systematic Bias in Quality Estimation Metrics: Measuring Length Bias in QE Metrics

-\paragraph{Dataset.} We use the WMT24++ data \citep{deutsch-2025-wmt24} for our experiments.
-WMT24++ contains the human translation and post-edit data for 55 en$\rightarrow$xx language pairs.
-We focus on a subset of 10 most common languages, including German, Chinese, Spanish, French, Japanese, Korean, Hindi, Arabic, Russian and Portuguese.
-One important assumption we make is that the post-edit translations from the WMT24++ dataset are error-free, as the translations are verified by human experts and are of high quality.
-This ensures that any observed trend in changes of metric scores is not attributable to potential errors in the original data.
+\paragraph{Dataset.} We use the WMT24++ data \citep{deutsch-2025-wmt24}, which contains human translation and post-edit data for 55 en$\rightarrow$xx language pairs.
+We focus on a subset of 10 languages---German, Chinese, Spanish, French, Japanese, Korean, Hindi, Arabic, Russian, and Portuguese---selected as the most widely spoken languages in the dataset.
+WMT24++ translations were produced by professional vendors provided with full document-level context rather than sentence-level segments.
+As noted by \citet{deutsch-2025-wmt24}, these post-edits often constitute complete rewrites to maximize fluency and accuracy, representing a high-quality gold standard superior to traditional minimal-edit post-editing, and are thus considered error-free.
+The post-edits also preserve cross-sentential discourse markers and pronominal references, ensuring that the concatenation of contiguous segments reconstructs natural, cohesive paragraphs.